Gum Contouring and Reshaping

-Dr. Marlin and his team at Elite Prosthetic Dentistry are well-known amongst their colleagues and patients for their exceptional ability to solve even the most complex dental problems.
-His methods have helped countless patients achieve a brilliant smile, often under the most desperate circumstances.
+Dr. Marlin, Dr. Talmazov and their team at Elite Prosthetic Dentistry are well-known amongst their colleagues and patients for their exceptional ability to solve even the most complex dental problems.
+Their methods have helped countless patients achieve a brilliant smile, often under the most desperate circumstances.

-During the process of your treatment, Dr. Marlin will:
+During the process of your treatment, Dr. Marlin or Dr. Talmazov will: